Megh01744/E-commerce_Funnel_Analysis/README.md

 The analysis focuses on the following areas:

-- Funnel Performance: Measuring customer movement and drop-off across each stage.
+- **Funnel Performance**: Measuring customer movement and drop-off across each stage.
-- Device and Geographic Behavior: Comparing conversion performance by device and country.
+- **Device and Geographic Behavior**: Comparing conversion performance by device and country.
-- Product Performance: Evaluating category-level revenue and conversion.
+- **Product Performance: Evaluating** category-level revenue and conversion.
-- Customer Value: Segmenting users based on lifetime value.
+- **Customer Value:** Segmenting users based on their observed purchase revenue.
-- Business Opportunities: Recommending actions to reduce funnel leakage and improve purchases.
+- **Business Opportunities**: Recommending actions to reduce funnel leakage and improve purchases.

 The SQL queries utilized to inspect and perform Data Cleaning and Quality Checks [here](https://github.com/Megh01744/E-commerce_Funnel_Analysis/blob/main/SQL%20Queries%20/Data%20Cleaning%20and%20Quality%20Checks.sql)